Coty Inc. (COTY) Just Got Our Attention

 COTY’s Market Performance

-COTY stocks went down by -1.76% for the week, with a monthly drop of -11.88% and a quarterly performance of 18.92%, while its annual performance rate touched 35.77%.
-The volatility ratio for the week stands at 3.75% while the volatility levels for the past 30 days are set at 4.22% for Coty Inc..
-The simple moving average for the period of the last 20 days is -4.21% for COTY stocks with a simple moving average of 6.33% for the last 200 days.
+COTY stocks went up by 7.81% for the week, with a monthly jump of 1.84% and a quarterly performance of 29.51%, while its annual performance rate touched 46.10%.
+The volatility ratio for the week stands at 3.30% while the volatility levels for the past 30 days are set at 4.07% for Coty Inc..
+The simple moving average for the period of the last 20 days is 6.24% for COTY stocks with a simple moving average of 17.10% for the last 200 days.

 Analysts’ Opinion of COTY